milestonetg/transient-fault-handling/README.md

 #### MilestoneTG.TransientFaultHandling.Data.Oracle

 Supports transient fault handling for most deployments of Oracle including on premises, Azure, AWS RDS, and Oracle Cloud.

+## Contributing

+If you wish to contribute to this project, please open an issue first to discuss the desired change/contribution.

+## Bugs and Feedback

+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/milestonetg/transient-fault-handling/issues).